elastic/ecctl/docs/ecctl_platform.md

 ## ecctl platform

-Manages the platform
+Manages the platform (Available for ECE only)

 ### Synopsis

-Manages the platform
+Manages the platform (Available for ECE only)

 ```
 ecctl platform [flags]